The Clear Edge

 Don’t Compress Understanding of Outcomes

-Why: Automation forces standardization.
+• Why: automation forces standardization.
 If you don’t know the outcome, you’ll standardize the wrong thing.

-Example: Student onboarding process.
-Outcome: new student feels welcomed, knows how to access the course, and understands the first steps.
-If you automate the current email sequence without understanding the outcome, you might automate a bad sequence that doesn’t achieve the outcome.
+• If you automate the current email sequence without understanding the outcome, you might automate a bad sequence that doesn’t achieve it.

 Don’t Skip Testing Before Full Deployment